-Multi-Angle Snowflake Camera (foreground) and vertical radar (background) at Stony Brook University during winter 2014-15 the tail is equal to or greater than the body's minimum diameter.
+Multi-Angle Snowflake Camera (foreground) and vertical radar (background) at Stony Brook University during winter 2014-15

 Multi-Angle Snowflake Camera in Alta, UT

 Comparison of typical flakes at Alta, UT and Stony Brook, NY.
 Occasionally, so many flakes fell at Stony Brook at the same time that the camera obtained images with dozens of flakes.